SAP-archive/cloud-application-security-sample/spring-security-basis/README.md

 # Basic Access Limitation on Functions and Instances

-The following steps will explain how to secure applications in SAP Cloud Platform, CloudFoundry which are built based on the Spring Boot.
+The following steps will explain how to secure applications in SAP Cloud Platform, Cloud Foundry (SAP CP CF) which are built based on the Spring Boot.

 ## Goal of this sample project